Bear Springs Treaty: Events just before the treaty, September–October 1846

 A detachment of 30 men made contact with the Navajo and spoke to the Navajo Chief Narbona in mid-October.

 Treaty, November 22, 1846

-A second meeting between Chief Narbona with five hundred Navajo and Col. Doniphan occurred on November 22 at Bear Spring, Ojo del Oso, near where Fort Wingate would later be built.
+A second meeting between Chief Narbona and five hundred Navajo and Col. Doniphan occurred on November 22 at Bear Spring, Ojo del Oso, near where Fort Wingate would later be built.
 Doniphan informed the Navajo that all their land now belonged to the United States, and the Navajo and New Mexicans were the "children of the United States".
 The Navajo signed a treaty, known as the Bear Spring Treaty, on November 22, 1846.
 Given that the Navajos could not read or write, it is unlikely that they completely understood the Treaty they had signed.